agnoster/duplicator/README.md

 duplicator().duplicate('localhost:3000', 0.5)
 ```

 As with `server.forward`, the last call sets the destination.
+If you want to forward to multiple destinations, use the callback form.

 ## specifying hosts